IfcOpenShell/IfcOpenShell/README.md

 can be experimented with and studied for pointers for other operating systems, but note that this script is not currently meant to be used for a typical IfcOpenShell workspace setup.

+Note: where `make -j` is written, add a number roughly equal to the amount of CPU cores + 1.

 **1)** Install most of the prerequisites and dependencies:

     $ sudo apt-get install git cmake gcc g++ libboost-all-dev libicu-dev